 (2) The required hours in a WDO are to be calculated under the regulations by reference to the amount owed; but must be at least 6 hours.

+(2A) A CCO may, by written notice served on the offender, amend the WDO to specify a lower number of hours than the number specified under subsection (1)(b).

 (3) The required hours in a WDO are cumulative on —

 (a) the required hours in any other WDO; and